 I never heard of heart conditions or cancers among these men.
 There were none with paunches or excess fat on their bodies.
 I noticed that most had bad teeth, probably due to diet deficiencies.

 None of us respected the game laws of the country.
 It was generally agreed among white trappers that strict adherence to existing game laws would result in us all starving to death.
-I saw some practical evidence that many practised conservation, especially when they located for several years in one place.
+I saw some practical evidence that many practiced conservation, especially when they located for several years in one place.
 Where two partners worked together, sometimes only one trapper's license was taken out.

 All gave some thought to dying alone and helpless back in the wilderness.
 We shrugged it off with the simple logic that many people die Outside.
 Although there existed dangers here that are unusual, certain Outside hazards did not menace us.
 There is little chance of contracting a contagious disease when you live away from humans.
 You will never be the victim in a car accident in a land where there are no roads.

 Once Monias has established himself in the wilderness and spent a year or two, he is, with few exceptions, dedicated to this way of life, with its absence of the shackles that burden people Outside.
 There is much to be said for a life where one can do as he pleases, with no one to tell him when, where, or how to do a thing.
 One does only the kind of work he wishes, he exercises every day in the outdoors, drinks water that is crystal clear and free from pollution.
-He fishes and hunts to his heart's content!
+He fishes and hunts to his hearts content!

 All of these men had proven abilities.
-Anyone could have made a living Outside even in the state of depression of the economy that was a byword of the times.
-The North lured them back year after year until old age or some catastrophe caused them to be absent from their wilderness haunts.
-The lure of the North is ever with those who have returned to the outside.
+Any one could have made a living Outside even in the state of depression of the economy that was a byword of the times.
+The North lured them back year after year, until old age or some catastrophe caused them to be absent from their wilderness haunts.
+The lure of the North, is ever with those who have returned to the outside.

 The discussions that night were finalized by Holgar's opinion that man, alone in the North, does not fear the elements or the wild animals.
 He is not unduly concerned about what will happen to him through misfortune or misjudgment on his part.
 He is, however concerned about and fears his fellow man.
 He sometimes worries about him and what he can do to the land and its resources.
 Carelessness with fire can burn him out, together with his trapping grounds.
 Indiscriminate killing can wipe out animal resources.
 Perhaps he fears and mistrusts himself most of all.